Specifications for organising ERA’s congresses and meetings

 Due to the fact that the ERA Congress needs a lot of planning the definitive choice of a Congress location, the venue and the tentative dates should ideally be done before the end of the 4th calendar year before the Congress.

-Once the Council has approved a location/venue for the ERA Congress it must nominate the local Congress President.
+Once the Council has approved a location/venue of the ERA Congress it must nominate the local Congress President.

 Each ERA Congress has two Presidents: the President of ERA and a local President elected by the Council.
-The Council must inform the local National Soc. of Nephrology of the suggested name as a courtesy before the nominated person is informed officially.
+The local President must have given significant contributions to the Society, he/she can be from the Country where the Congress is held or one of the bordering ones.
+The Council will also nominate a Congress Secretary who must be from the Country where the Congress is held.
+The Council must inform the local National Soc. of Nephrology of the suggested name of both local representatives as a curtesy, but also for eventual feedback especially with regard to the Congress Secretary, before the nominated persons are informed officially.

-The full duties of the local Congress President can be found here.
+The full duties of the local Congress President and the Congress Secretary can be found here.

 The local Congress President must always be a Full member of ERA.